byessilyurt/country-facts-on-map/README.md

 # Keywords
-MapBox, ReactJS
+MapBox, ReactJS, Axios

-##Country Facts On Map
+## Country Facts On Map

 * Designed a custom MapBox style on Studio and added it to the application using react-map-gl library.
 * Sending request to the API with a parameter of country's alpha code.